Special reception needs of vulnerable groups

 • Express their opinion, taking into consideration their age and maturity.[12]

-To the extent that it is possible, and with consent of the applicants, family unity should be preserved in the provision of housing.[17]
-Adult asylum seekers with special reception needs should be accommodated with adult relatives who are legally responsible for them and already present on the territory.[18]
+To the extent that it is possible, and with consent of the applicants, family unity should be preserved in the provision of housing.[13]
+Adult asylum applicants with special reception needs should be accommodated with adult relatives who are legally responsible for them and already present on the territory.[14]

 CPR’s reception centres offer facilities to accommodate disabled people and playgrounds for children who are systematically enrolled in public education.
 Despite practical challenges, families are generally given separate accommodation either at CAR or in external accommodation.
-Asylum seekers are generally referred to the SNS for health assessments and care, including differentiated care, even though referral constraints particularly for mental health care and certain categories of specialised medical care have been traditionally experienced.
+Asylum applicants are generally referred to the SNS for health assessments and care, including differentiated care, even though referral constraints particularly for mental health care and certain categories of specialised medical care have been traditionally experienced.

-According to the Asylum Act, adequate measures must be adopted to avoid sexual and gender-based violence and harassment in reception centres and other housing provided to asylum seekers.[19]
+According to the Asylum Act, adequate measures must be adopted to avoid sexual and gender-based violence and harassment in reception centres and other housing provided to asylum applicants.[15]
 Among the measures adopted by CPR in this regard are the definition of separate room areas, the development awareness raising activities, the possibility to make accommodation arrangements adapted to the specific needs of individuals, and monitoring by staff.

 UNICEF[17] has reported being aware of instances where unaccompanied children were assigned the protective measure of ‘independent living’[18] without full consideration for their needs and effective protection, inter alia: